-- Corporations whose deductions for the year are more than its income.
+- Any corporation whose deductions for the year are more than its income.

-- · Closely held corporations.
+- A closely held corporation.

-- Personal service corporations.
+- A personal service corporation.

 Net Operating Losses

 A corporation generally figures and deducts a net operating loss (NOL) the same way an individual, estate, or trust does.
 The same carryback and carryforward periods apply, and the same sequence applies when the corporation carries two or more NOLs to the same year.
 For more information on these general rules, see Publication 536, Net Operating Losses (NOLs) for Individuals, Estates, and Trusts.